naughtygopher/goapp/README.md

 ## lib

 This name is quite explicit and if you notice, it's outside of the special 'internal' directory.
-So within any exported name or entity within this directory, is meant for consumption in external projects.
+So any exported name or entity within this directory, is meant to be used in external projects.

 It might seem redundant to add a sub-directory called 'goapp', the import path would be `github.com/bnkamalesh/goapp/lib/goapp`.
 Though this is not a mistake, while importing this package, you'd like to use it as follows `goapp.<something>`.
 So if you directly put it under lib, it'd be `lib.` and that's obviously too generic and you'd have to manually setup aliases every time.
 Or if you try solving it by having the package name which differ from the direcory name, it's going to be a tussle with your [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).